irene2mana-T3A2-2023/SakuraPantryDocs/README.md

 12. As an administrator, I want to capture store analytics data to inform our development strategy, so I can ensure our resources are effectively aligned with business growth.

-13. As an administrator, the ability to perform CRUD operations on products and product categories will enable me to manage product inventory efficiently and maintain accurate stock listings.
+13. As an administrator, I want the ability to perform CRUD operations on products and product categories, which will enable me to manage product inventory efficiently and maintain accurate stock listings.

 ### Follow Up Market (nice to have)
 1. As a user, I expect to receive a sign-up confirmation email after the sign-up is complete.
 This will prevent any unauthorised use of my account.